giovanniorigins/nodebb-plugin-emailer-sendinblue/README.md

-# nodebb-plugin-emailer-smtp
+# nodebb-plugin-emailer-sendinblue
-Plugin for NodeBB allowing you to send e-mail via SMTP.
+Plugin for NodeBB allowing you to send e-mail via SinInBlue V2 API.